Skip to main content

 Examples of new townhouses that can be found by reflection or rotation.

-• Do they notice structure in solutions?
+• Do they notice structure in the solutions?
 For example, there are only four possible positions for one dark cube, so there must be four possible towers with 3 lights and 1 dark.
 That must also be true of the inverse image of 3 darks and 1 light.

 5.